backube/volsync/docs/usage/rsync/index.rst

 `cronspec <https://en.wikipedia.org/wiki/Cron#Overview>`_, making the schedule very flexible.
 Both intervals (shown above) as well as specific times and/or days can be specified.

+When configuring the source, the user must manually create the Secret referenced in ``.spec.rsync.sshKeys`` by copying the contents from the Secret generated previously on the destination (and made available in the destination's ``.status.rsync.sshKeys``).

+Additionally, this ReplicationSource specifies a ``copyMethod`` of ``Clone`` which will directly generate a point-in-time copy of the source volume.
+However, not all CSI drivers support volume cloning (most notably the ebs-csi driver).
+In such cases, the ``copyMethod: Snapshot`` can be used to indirectly create a copy of the volume by first taking a snapshot, then restoring it.
+In this case, the user should also provide the ``volumeSnapshotClassName: <vsc-name>`` option to indicate which VolumeSnapshotClass VolSync should use when creating the temporary snapshot.

 Source status
 -------------